Esri/arcgis-pro-sdk/README.md

       * New add-ins created at 2.5 will require the minimum target framework set to 4.8 or they will not compile (this is the default setting in the Pro SDK).
       * Existing add-ins which are recompiled at 2.5 (e.g. because a code change was made) will also require the minimum target framework set to 4.8 or they will not compile.
 Note: As always, if an existing add-in is changed for any reason, the desktopVersion attribute in its Config.daml file should be changed to reflect the version of Pro it was last compiled against, in this case, now 2.5..

+Please consult technical support article [How To: Convert a version 2.0 to 2.4 ArcGIS Pro SDK add-in solution to Pro 2.5 and later versions](https://support.esri.com/en/Technical-Article/000022645) for more information

 For a detailed list of changes to the ArcGIS Pro API refer to the [What's new for developers at 2.5 ](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic15120.html) topic in the [ArcGIS Pro  API Reference Guide](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).